TestOrda/Test/README.md

 # GitHub Test for Aquinas

-This is a test repository to explore the possibility of using GitHub as a repository for documents and scripts relating to
+This is a test repository to explore the possibility of using GitHub as a repository for documents and scripts relating to CEDS, Ed-Fi, and related technologies.

 ## Benefits